-This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
-This is the final year of the three-year plan.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+This is the first year of the three-year plan.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.